MikeBeradino/Python-Blender-serial_comm/README.md

 # python_blender_serial

-The easy solution is to just download this version of blender.
+The easy solution is to just download this version of blender www.mikeberadino.com/blender/blender_2.78_with_pip.zip.
 It has PIP installed as well as pySerial.

 Using Blender to control a Arduino micro controller via serial communication.